Books

 Written by licensed psychologist Dr. Dan Boynton, Ph.D., this book is filled with real-world advice, lived...

-An Epidemic of Undifferentiated Family Ego Mass: How Emotional Fusion Shapes All Families - And What You Can Do About It
+How Emotional Fusion Shapes All Families - And What You Can Do About It

 What if your family’s greatest strengths and greatest struggles come from the same invisible source?